Reducing unconscious bias will bring long-term benefits to your school

 Once the interview is over, discuss with the other panellists what you've picked up on.
 In this way, you'll more likely be able to challenge your own, and anyone else's, potential biases towards a candidate based on the evidence in front of you.

 For more tips on how to do this, take a look at our guidance on holding interviews.
-You can also use our interview questions for senior leaders, support staff, and teachers to save time.
+You can also use our interview questions for senior leaders, middle leaders, support staff and teachers to save time.